smessie/Article-ESWC2024-DFDP/content/architecture.md

 <figure id="fig:eaen-currently-to-goal" class="halfwidth">
 <img src="img/currently-to-goal.png" alt="[Figure of shift from single structure to a three-part view]" />
 <figcaption markdown="block">
-Transition from <span class="rephrase" data-author="RV">traditional</span> single structure with all the data defined using a single vocabulary, to a three-part view: form (for display), shape (for validation), and footprint (for reasoning).
+Transition from a single structure that hard-couples data to the app to a three-part view: form (for display), shape (for validation), and footprint (for reasoning).
 </figcaption>
 </figure>

-A common way how Web applications store their data is by using one single structure.
-<span class="comment" data-author="RV">Wow wow, evidence?
-This is a bold claim.
-We will need to soften this.</span>
-This means that the data is stored in a fixed structure - a specific schema chosen by the app - as a hard-coupled part of the app, leaving it up to the app developer to decide where and how to store the data.
+Today, many Web applications are built with their data stored in a fixed structure - a specific schema chosen by the app - as a hard-coupled part of the app [](cite:cites sambra2016solid).
-As a result, it is not possible to use the data with another application that uses a different structure.
-<span class="comment" data-author="RV">Everything up to this point in the paragraph will have to go, I'm afraid.
-It's just not true or provable.</span>
+The app developer is left to decide where and how to store the data, resulting in poor data controllability for users [](cite:cites berners-lee_three_2017) and interoperability among apps [](cite:cites sambra2016solid).
 This is even the case for many Solid apps that assume the data is stored in a fixed location in the pod and assuming a specific vocabulary is used.
 Therefore, this paper proposes a three-part view on Solid Web forms.
+While end-users will still be able to create Web forms as they do today, such as with drag-and-drop interfaces, storing the data decentralized in three parts allows organizations and end-users to reuse forms and data, saving time.
 This shift from a single structure to a three-part view is shown schematically in [](#fig:eaen-currently-to-goal).
 On the left, the current situation with the data stored in a single structure as a hard-coupled part of the application.
 On the right, we propose a division into three parts: a form (for display), shape (for validation), and footprint (for reasoning) part.